-Hybrid working is a term that’s likely to gain traction over the coming months and beyond as a response to the coronavirus pandemic and changes in working practices.
+Hybrid working is a term that’s been gaining traction over the past few coming months as a response to the coronavirus pandemic and changes in working practices.

-Working from home has been on the agenda for the past year.
-But as lockdown restrictions ease, a return to the workplace and what that looks like needs to be a consideration.
+Working from home has been on the agenda for the past couple of years.
+But as businesses look to a post-pandemic world, the workplace and what that looks like now and in the future needs to be a consideration.

 This could be either as a split between teams (some of your workforce at home, some in the workplace) or with people spending a few days at home and the rest of their working week in the official place of work.